-- It is not possible to mix measure_fb and measure in a single program.
+• It is not possible to mix measure_fb and measure in a single program.
 This is a consequence of the way measurements are read from the input DIO interface of the CC: every measurement (both from measure_fb and measure) is pushed onto an input FIFO.
 This FIFO is only popped by a measure_fb instruction.
 If the two types are mixed, misalignment occurs between what is written and read.
-No check is currently performed by the backend. - break statements may only occur inside a for loop.
-No check is currently performed by the backend. - break statements implicitly refer to the last measure_fb earlier in code as a result of implicit allocation of variables.
+No check is currently performed by the backend.